Passbox-Official/passboxapis/README.md

-## About Vani
+## About Passbox

-> This is the APIs for Vani open source password manager.
+> This is the APIs for Passbox open source password manager.

-Vani is an open source password manager
+Passbox is an open source password manager.